What Is D Value In Microbiology

 Sterilization Method Mechanism Typical D-value Range Advantages Disadvantages

 Dry Heat Sterilization High heat oxidizes cell components.
-1-3 hours at 160-170°C for Bacillus atrophaeus Suitable for heat-stable materials, doesn't corrode instruments.
+But 1-3 hours at 160-170°C for Bacillus atrophaeus Suitable for heat-stable materials, doesn't corrode instruments.
 Requires longer exposure times and higher temperatures.

 Ethylene Oxide (EtO) Sterilization Alkylation of DNA and proteins.
 30-60 minutes at 55°C for Bacillus atrophaeus Effective for heat-sensitive materials.
 Toxic, flammable, requires aeration.
+Day to day,

 Vaporized Hydrogen Peroxide (VH2O2) Sterilization Oxidation of cell components.
 1-3 minutes at 30-50°C for Geobacillus stearothermophilus Rapid, low temperature, compatible with many materials.
-Can be affected by humidity and organic matter.
+Plus, Can be affected by humidity and organic matter.

 Filtration Physical removal of microorganisms.
 N/A (removes, doesn't inactivate) Effective for liquids and gases, doesn't alter chemical composition.
 Doesn't remove viruses or prions, filters can clog.